beeware/briefcase/docs/how-to/publishing/macOS.rst

 .. admonition: App Stores are a moving target

     The Apple App Store makes frequent changes to the workflows and nomenclature associated with publishing apps.
-As a result, it's very difficult to keep a like this one up to date.
+As a result, it's very difficult to keep a guide like this one up to date.
 If you spot any problems, `let us know
     <https://github.com/beeware/briefcase/issues/new?assignees=&labels=bug,documentation,apple&projects=&template=bug_report.yml>`__.